samuelrubens/microblog/README.md

-# first full appliation Ruby on Rails
+# First full application Ruby on Rails
 # By Samuel Rubens

 # Ruby on Rails Tutorial sample application